Dri3xCz/OsuLobbyFinder/README.md

-# OsuLobbyFinder
+# Osu Lobby Finder
-OsuLobbyFinder is a console application for Windows designed to help you find multiplayer osu! lobbies quickly and efficiently.
+Osu Lobby Finder is a console application for Windows designed to help you find multiplayer osu! lobbies quickly and efficiently.
 By specifying a few parameters, you can locate lobbies that match your criteria.

 ## Features
 - Search for multiplayer osu! lobbies by specifying a starting ID, a time-to-live (TTL) limit, and a lobby name or pattern.